billwheatley/developer-efficiency-blog/README.md

 ### My Developer Background

-ANyone wanting to putt together a Jekyll blog is likely going to require a developer background.
+Anyone wanting to putt together a Jekyll blog is likely going to require a developer background.
 There are many ways to do it and Jekyll itself is just one of many components to having a running blog at the end.

 This type of thing is what I done professionally so it so easy for me.
 You end up treating the blog article like building enterprise software which to me offers a number of advantages you don't get on any of the above options.